wn-doolittle/caliper-spec/caliper.md

 ### 2.1 The Caliper Entity
 A Caliper [Entity](#entity) is a generic type that represents objects or things that participate in learning-related activities.
 [Entity](#entity) is subtyped for enhanced type specificity in order to better describe people, groups, digital content, courses, assignments, assessments, forums, messages, software applications and other entities that constitute the "stuff" of a Caliper [Event](#event).
 Each [Entity](#entity) is provisioned with a modest set of attributes that support discovery and description.
 As a data structure an [Entity](#entity) constitutes an unordered set of key:value pairs or properties.

 Caliper entities are largely self-describing via a required `type` property.
 A unique identifier in the form of an [IRI](#iriDef) MUST also be provided.
 The [IRI](#iriDef) MUST be unique as well as valid.
 The [IRI](#iriDef) SHOULD also be dereferenceable, i.e., capable of returning a representation of the resource assuming authorization to access the resource is granted.
-A [URI](#uriDef) employing the [URN](#urnDef) scheme MAY be provided although care should be taken when employing a location-independent identifier since it precludes the possibility of serving machine-readable data from it.
+A [URI](#uriDef) employing the [URN](#urnDef) scheme MAY be provided in cases where a Linked Data friendly HTTP URI is either unavailable or inappropriate.

 Other [Entity](#entity) properties are descriptive in nature or link the [Entity](#entity) to other related entities.
 An optional `extensions` property is also defined so that implementors can add custom properties not described by the model.
 Certain [Entity](#entity) types like [Annotation](#annotation), [DigitalResource](#digitalResource), [Message](#message) or [Organization](#organization) are provisioned with additional properties in order to allow for a more complete representation of the object.